 What is plate tectonics?

 Plate tectonics is the theory that Earth’s outer shell is divided into several plates that glide over the mantle, the rocky inner layer above the core.
-The plates act like a hard and rigid shell compared to Earth’s mantle.
+The plates act like hard and rigid shells compared to Earth’s mantle.
 This strong outer layer is called the lithosphere.